Clix (gamer)

-Cody Conrod (born January 7, 2005), better known online as Clix is an American Twitch online streamer and professional gamer.
-Playing Fortnite Battle Royale professionally since 2019, he has earned over $600,000 in prize money.
-Streaming on Twitch, he has gained 8.4 million followers, as of 2025.
+Cody Conrod (born January 7, 2005), better known online as Clix, is an American live streamer and professional gamer.
+Playing Fortnite Battle Royale professionally since 2019, he has earned over $600,000 in prize money, making him one of the highest-earning Fortnite players.
+Streaming on Twitch, he has gained 8.5 million followers, as of 2026.

 Fortnite career

-At age 14, Conrod persuaded his father to purchase him a $1,000, signing a contract that he would pay his father back.
+At age 14, Conrod persuaded his father to purchase him a $1,000 gaming computer, signing a contract that he would repay his father.

 2019–2020: Misfits and Fortnite World Cup

-Representing Misfits Gaming, Conrod was among the 18 players to qualify for both the solo and duo Fortnite World Cup tournaments, playing the duo tournament with Griffin 'Sceptic' Spikoski.
+Representing Misfits Gaming, Conrod was among the 18 players to qualify for both the solo and duo Fortnite World Cup tournaments, playing the duo tournament with Griffin "Sceptic" Spikoski.
 Finishing 35th in duos, and 18th in solos, Conrod earned $175,000 in total from the Fortnite World Cup.
 Following the tournament, Conrod and Spikoski publicly argued and separated.

 2020–2023: NRG

-On July 1, 2020, Conrod's signature with esports organization NRG was announced in a video featuring fellow NRG Fortnite player Benjy 'Benjyfishy' Fish and Shaquille O'Neal, marking Conrod's departure from Misfits.
+On July 1, 2020, Conrod's signature with esports organization NRG was announced in a video featuring fellow NRG Fortnite player Benjy "Benjyfishy" Fish and Shaquille O'Neal, marking Conrod's departure from Misfits.

-Playing alongside Kyle 'Bugha' Giersdorf and Timothy 'Bizzle' Miller, Conrod achieved 5th place in the Chapter 2 Season 5 FNCS, his highest FNCS placement at the time, in March 2021, earning $18,000.
+Playing alongside Kyle "Bugha" Giersdorf and Timothy "Bizzle" Miller, Conrod achieved 5th place in the Chapter 2 Season 5 FNCS, his highest FNCS placement at the time, in March 2021, earning $18,000.
 The trio, however, failed to qualify for the next FNCS in Chapter 2 Season 6, after placing 32nd out of 33 teams in their semi final heat.

+Conrod had often wagered money in 1v1s against fellow professional players and subscribers, a practice which had been common among Fortnite streamers during breaks between official tournaments.
+On March 25, 2021, Conrod stated on Twitter that he would stop playing these wagers, as Epic Games had told him to, with failure to comply resulting in a ban.

 When his contract expired on February 22, 2022, Conrod left NRG, before re-signing two days later.

-In Chapter 3 Season 3, Conrod placed fourth in FNCS alongside Lucas 'Dukez' Cardenas, earning $28,000 each.
-Conrod and Cardenas got invited to play in the 2022 FNCS Invitational LAN tournament, in which they placed 15th, earning another $4,000 each.
+In Chapter 3 Season 3, Conrod placed fourth in FNCS alongside Lucas "Dukez" Cardenas, earning $28,000 each.
+Conrod and Cardenas were invited to play in the 2022 FNCS Invitational LAN tournament, in which they placed 15th, earning another $4,000 each.